SriramanT/qmc_master_thesis/README.md

 #### **Monte Carlo sampling is an appropriate method to compute these integrals**

-Point out that Monte Carlo methods become more efficiente as the dimensionality grows and that they are a natural choice to tackle this problem.
+Point out that Monte Carlo methods become more efficient as the dimensionality grows and that they are a natural choice to tackle this problem.

 #### **Classical vs Quantum Monte Carlo**